pulumi/pulumi/docs/metadata.md

 Refer to [marapongo/mu#2](https://github.com/marapongo/mu/issues/2) for an up-to-date prioritization of platforms.

+## Clusters

+A Stack is deployed to a Cluster.
+Any given Cluster is a fixed combination of IaaS and CaaS provider.
+Developers may choose to manage Clusters and multiplex many Stacks onto any given Cluster, or they may choose to simply deploy a Cluster per Stack.
+The latter is of course easier, but may potentially incur more waste than the former.
+Furthermore, it will likely take more time to provision and modify entire Clusters than just the Stacks running within them.

+Because creating and managing Clusters is a discrete step, the translation process will articulate them independently.
+The tools make both the complex and simple workflows possible.

 ### IaaS Targets

 This section describes the translation for various IaaS targets.
 Recall that deploying to an IaaS *without* any CaaS is